frankligy/scTriangulate/docs/introduction.rst

 All of the intermediate outputs and final clustering results, plus interactive visualization, will be automatically named and saved to the user-defined directory.
 Each function provides a `save` argument, which allows the users to modify this default behaviour.

+With that, feel free to jump to the :ref:`tutorials` to get a sense about how to run the program (super easy)!